 Each month we pick a different title written and directed by an Arab filmmaker.
 The sessions are either held online (we watch the chosen film in our own time and then meet virtually to share our responses) or held in person at a screening we host ourselves.
 We also organise group trips to attend events organised by other Arab film festivals which is usually followed by a social to discuss and network.
 So far we have watched and discussed films from Algeria, Egypt, the occupied Golan Heights, Iraq, Jordan, Lebanon, Morocco, Palestine, Saudi Arabia, Sudan, Syria, Tunisia and Yemen.
 We’re always looking for new or classic titles to explore.

-You don’t necessarily need to identify as Arab to join in or to be working in the film industry.
+Yes!
+All sessions are inclusive.
+You don’t need to identify as Arab to join in or to be working in the film industry.
 All professions, creeds and ethnicities welcome – just bring an interest or appreciation for Arab cinema.
 Ahlan wa sahlan!
+(Welcome!)
+DM us on Instagram for more info or join us at an event and ask to be added to the WhatsApp group.

 200 Metres – Ameen Nayfeh (Palestine, 2020)